starcraft66/www.tdude.co/content/posts/docker-ipv6-ovh.md

 ---

 As of recent years, I have been playing around with [Docker](https://docker.com) quite a bit and use it in production to run quite a few services.
-So far, in every docker deployment, I have done, I have only used IPv4, however, now that IPv6 is gaining a lot of traction I thought it would be a good idea to make all of my docker services accessible via IPv6!
+So far, in every docker deployment I have done, I have only used IPv4.
+However, now that IPv6 is gaining a lot of traction I thought it would be a good idea to make all of my docker services accessible via IPv6!
 For about 8 months now I have been running a [[matrix]](https://matrix.org) chat server using docker.
 The server has so far attracted about 100 users around the globe and I thought it would be a good idea to make this service more accessible to users stuck behind an IPv4 [Carrier-Grade NAT (CG-NAT)](https://en.wikipedia.org/wiki/Carrier-grade_NAT) or to users using a [translation mechanism](https://en.wikipedia.org/wiki/IPv6_transition_mechanism) such as [NAT64](https://en.wikipedia.org/wiki/NAT64) to access the IPv4 internet over IPv6 networks.

 Now, of course, to provide an IPv6-accessible service, we need a server with IPv6 internet access.
 I am a long time OVH customer and am glad that they offer IPv6 connectivity to most if not all of the servers they sell.
 Although I am a bit unhappy with the small number of addresses they provide, I've had a mostly positive experience with OVH in general.